Lobster Ecology Region of Interest Timeseries Processing

 title = "Intersection Insight gained:",

-subtitle = "Information needed to subset from NetCDF and weight appropriately for zonal statistics")
+subtitle = "Information needed to subset from NetCDF and weight appropriately for regional statistics")

 Intersection Insight gained:

-Information needed to subset from NetCDF and weight appropriately for zonal statistics
+Information needed to subset from NetCDF and weight appropriately for regional statistics

 area_id elem p1 p2 p3 rel_area